numerant/android_device_xiaomi_libra/README.md

-Copyright 2015 - The CyanogenMod Project
+Copyright 2015-2017 - The LineageOS Project

 Device configuration for Xiaomi Mi-4c.
 =====================================